 History of Blackjack

-Blackjack has been around for quite a while and is the evolution of a game called “twenty-one,” which is believed to have been invented sometime in the 17th century.
+The Blackjack game itself is the evolution of a game called “twenty-one,” which is believed to have been invented sometime in the 17th century.
 It should be noted that the 17th century was the first time this game was mentioned in writing by Miguel de Cervantes, the famous Spanish author.
 However, this doesn’t necessarily mean the game hadn’t been around for a while already.

 How to Play Standard or Classic Blackjack

-Cards are assigned points based on their number, with suit and color having no effect.
+Cards are assigned points based on their number, with suit and colour having no effect.
 Thus, a 2 of spades is worth 2 points, just as a 2 of hearts is worth 2 points.

 Face cards all have a value of 10 points, other than the Ace, which is worth 11 points or 1 point, depending on the other cards you have.
-A combination of an Ace and a 10-point card is an automatic win and dubbed a “natural” blackjack.
+A combination of an Ace and a 10-point card is an automatic win and is dubbed a “natural” blackjack.